Tools Support

 Customs Documents The Complete Checklist

-Missing one document can delay your shipment for days or weeks.
-This checklist covers every document you need for international freight — imports, exports, ocean, and air.
+Summary: Missing one paper can delay your shipment for days or weeks.
+This checklist covers each paper you need for global freight: imports, exports, ocean, and air.

-Documentation errors are the single most common cause of customs delays.
-A missing commercial invoice, an incorrect HS code, or an unsigned Bill of Lading can hold your cargo at port for days — costing storage fees, missed delivery windows, and frustrated clients.
+Paperwork errors are the single most common cause of customs delays.
+A missing commercial invoice, a wrong HS code, or an unsigned Bill of Lading can each cause trouble.
+Any one of them can hold your cargo at port for days.
+That means storage fees, missed drop-off windows, and frustrated clients.
+Get the file right and most of the risk goes away.

 DocumentPurposeWho Issues ItRequired For